Your logo has about 30 seconds to catch someone's attention.

 Design Your Own Labels

-Labels help draw attention to your product, and they help customers know important details about your product right as they look at it, like ingredients and flavor.
+Labels help draw attention to your product, and they help customers know important details about your product right as they look at it, as ingredients and flavor.

 They are incredibly important to your brand, so take your time and make sure your label doesn't get the wrong kind of attention.